-- O Assist 110 residents with legal representation and/or legal advice in unlawful detainer (eviction) cases, rent stabilization petition and fair housing complaint process, and other issues that threaten stability of rental housing in East Palo Alto. - o Work to maintain 70 percent of East Palo Alto residents who seek their eviction prevention services to remain housed in their current homes. - o Hold 14-16 workshops with language accessibility for at least 300 residents, and target workshops in westside and in eastside single-family and multi-family home neighborhoods that face substandard housing, overcrowding, and cost burden. - o Provide case management services to 120 households including rapid rehousing support and help in completing assistance applications (e.g., homelessness prevention, rent or utility pay, moving or relocation, shadow debt payment, etc.). - o Create/update educational materials and literature, at minimum accessible in Spanish, to disseminate during community-wide outreach efforts and online; distribute 1,500 flyers at community events, host two video workshops to reach 200 viewers, and provide tenant education to at least 150 residents via one-on-one interactions at community fairs, door-to-door outreach, farmer's market, and community events. - o Develop an online resource flyer with extensive list of referral services (for housing, shelter, showers, food, etc.), and share with local nonprofits and agencies in East Palo Alto, residents, and clients. - o If rent relief funds are available from the City or other sources, assist a minimum of 30 families in applying for rent relief. - o Convene a tenant advisory board of leaders in the community to help guide implementation of antidisplacement services. - Ongoing: Monitor delivery of services and completion of deliverables specified in agreements. - Resource implications: City Council allocated over \$200,000 toward anti-displacement services and fair housing implementation program.

-Policy 5.8: Continue to support agencies such as Project Sentinel, Community Legal Services in East Palo Alto, and Legal Aid at Work that provide consultation and landlord/tenant mediation services for residents.

-• Ongoing: Continue existing resident referral procedures and conduct informational outreach.

-Policy 5.9: Place program priority on providing fair housing and support services to special needs populations such as extremely low-income households, persons with disabilities, female heads of households, large family households, seniors, at-risk youths, and households at-risk of homelessness.
-Target proactive public outreach to lower resource neighborhoods such as western and northern areas in East Palo Alto or projects where there is a higher presence of special needs populations based on the fair housing analysis.

-• Ongoing: Conduct proactive outreach with targeted outreach to special needs populations.
-Coordinate with Measure O service providers that under contract with City to provide anti-displacement services.
+0 Assist 110 residents with legal representation and/or legal advice in unlawful detainer (eviction) cases, rent stabilization petition and fair housing complaint process, and other issues that threaten stability of rental housing in East Palo Alto.
+0 Work to maintain 70 percent of East Palo Alto residents who seek their eviction prevention services to remain housed in their current homes.
+0 Hold 14-16 workshops with language accessibility for at least 300 residents, and target workshops in westside and in eastside single-family and multi-family home neighborhoods that face substandard housing, overcrowding, and cost burden.
+0 Provide case management services to 120 households including rapid rehousing support and help in completing assistance applications (e.g., homelessness prevention, rent or utility pay, moving or relocation, shadow debt payment, etc.).
+0 Create/update educational materials and literature, at minimum accessible in Spanish, to disseminate 0 during community-wide outreach efforts and online; distribute 1,500 flyers at community events, host two video workshops to reach 200 viewers, and provide tenant education to at least 150 residents via one-on-one interactions at community fairs, door-to-door outreach, farmer's market, and community events.
+0 Develop an online resource flyer with extensive list of referral services (for housing, shelter, Ŭ showers, food, etc.), and share with local nonprofits and agencies in East Palo Alto, residents, and clients.
+0 If rent relief funds are available from the City or other sources, assist a minimum of 30 families in applying for rent relief.
+0 Convene a tenant advisory board of leaders in the community to help guide implementation of anti- 0 displacement services.
+Ongoin g: Monitor delivery of services and completion of deliverables specified in agreements. • e implications: City Council allocated over \$200,000 toward anti-displacement services and fair implementation program. inue to support agencies such as Project Sentinel, Community Legal Services in East Palo Alto, and rk that provide consultation and landlord/tenant mediation services for residents.
+Ongoing g: Continue existing resident referral procedures and conduct informational outreach. extremely low-in seniors, at-risk y neighborhoods s e program priority on providing fair housing and support services to special needs populations such as noome households, persons with disabilities, female heads of households, large family households, youths, and households at-risk of homelessness.
+Target proactive public outreach to lower resource uch as western and northern areas in East Palo Alto or projects where there is a higher presence of Ongoing pulations based on the fair housing analysis. g: Conduct proactive outreach with targeted outreach to special needs populations.
+Coordinate with Measure e O service providers that are under contract with City to provide anti-displacement services.